 It wasn’t any different with overlanding either.
 When I got passionately interested in overlanding some time ago, I couldn’t stop watching YouTube channels or buying books on vehicle-based expeditions and overlanding guides.

-Below is a list of books that I read outlining why I recommend them, as well as one that will be with us on our next overland adventure when we drive from Europe to Singapore starting in mid-June 2018.
+Below is a list of books that I read outlining why I recommend them, as well as one that is always with us on our overlanding adventures.

 1. Overlanders’ Handbook by Chris Scott

 Quite simply, I think this is a must-read for overlanders.

 It provides advice on trip planning, technical help and education, how to choose an overland vehicle (listing all the different types available), and itineraries around the world (including when is the best time of year to go).

 Chris Scott educates the reader on every single aspect of overlanding, and I loved this book from beginning to end.

 I keep my copy in my vehicle at all times.

 2. We Will Be Free by Graeme Bell